 What Are Flowchart Symbols?

 The flowchart symbols are specific shapes used to represent particular tasks in a process.
-Each of these symbols on a flowchart denotes a certain action, decision, result, or outcome.
-These symbols are standardized making it easier for everyone to understand the flowcharts.
-The current symbols follow the ISO 5870 standardization.
+Each of these symbols on a flowchart denotes a certain action, decision, result, or outcome, making it easier to visually map out workflows.
+Flowchart symbols help users quickly interpret and navigate through the process, no matter how simple or complex.
+Each symbol has a designated role in illustrating how steps are connected, where decisions need to be made, and how data or tasks flow from one point to another.
+These symbols are standardized making it easier for everyone to understand the flowchart .

 Let’s take a look at these flowchart symbols in detail.